Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 1. Download the calibration images all at once from the following link https://github.com/Asad127/3D-RECONSTRUCTION/tree/main/Dataset or one by one, and store all the images into a seperate folder named **calib_data**.
 2. From within MATALB, go to the folder **calib_data** containing the images.
-3. Click on the **Image Names** button in the camera calibration tool window (GUI) and go through the prompts for the image basename and format.
+3. Click on the highlighted button of **Image Names** in the camera calibration tool window (GUI) and go through the prompts for the image basename and format.

  ![W1](https://user-images.githubusercontent.com/65610334/213086588-19a14b08-0927-40a4-9096-24c3c581bcc0.png)

 4. After clicking on the Image names button, the following output will be displayed in the command window in which you have to enter the basename of the image and the type of format.
 ![Capture](https://user-images.githubusercontent.com/65610334/213086173-c82bb9b9-902e-400e-982c-94e3ef06b169.PNG)
 5. After completing the above steps, the following **output** will pop up.